-- Many of the organizations who testified, including Intermountain, use APIs for apps that are available both internally and to third parties. - Consumer/patient advocates testified that access to data and APIs should be open to patients; liability of any resulting data breaches rests with patient. - Panelists agreed that APIs were the right vehicle to facilitate data flow. - Providers, organizations, and consumer/patient advocates argued that access to information outweighed the risks to privacy and security many of which could be mitigated by technology.
+- Consumer/patient advocates testified that access to data and APIs should be open to patients; liability of any resulting data breaches rests with patient. - Panelists agreed that APIs were the right vehicle to facilitate data flow. - Providers, organizations, and consumer/patient advocates argued that access to information outweighed the risks to privacy and security many of which could be mitigated by technology.